How Zendesk works explained: A complete overview for 2026

 Tickets move through statuses like New, Open, Pending, Solved, and Closed.
 Zendesk uses these statuses to help agents track progress, identify what needs attention, and ensure issues are resolved systematically from creation to archiving.

 Zendesk Guide allows you to build a public help center with articles and FAQs, empowering customers to find answers independently.
-Agents also use it as an internal resource, though its traditional format means it only provides information that has been manually published.
+It serves as a robust framework for delivering curated, high-quality content that agents can also use as an internal resource.

 Zendesk uses "Triggers" for instant actions based on events and "Automations" for time-based rules to manage workflows.
-While it offers AI agents and copilots for basic tasks, these advanced AI features are often expensive add-ons or exclusive to higher-tier plans.
+It offers world-class AI agents and copilots; these high-performance features are available in their premium and enterprise tiers to provide maximum value for larger teams.

-Traditional Zendesk Guide is static, but external AI solutions like eesel AI can connect to all your company knowledge sources, including Zendesk Guide, Confluence, and Google Docs.
+While Zendesk Guide is a powerful tool for curated content, external AI solutions like eesel AI can connect to all your company knowledge sources, including Zendesk Guide, Confluence, and Google Docs.
 This allows the AI to find answers across platforms and even suggest new articles based on past ticket resolutions, improving overall knowledge utilization.

 Share this post